apache/mynewt-site/docs/os/modules/shell/shell_nlip_output.md

 int shell_nlip_output(struct os_mbuf *m)
 ```

 Queue outgoing newtmgr message for transmission.
-Shell package will encode this, and frame it while sending it out via console.
+Shell package will encode this and frame it while sending it out via console.

 #### Arguments